 DAVE HURLBERT, Founder and Executive Director, is a classical pianist and freelance marketing consultant.
 Dave also founded Goat Hall Productions—an opera/musical theater company in San Francisco, California.
 A graduate of the University of North Carolina School of the Arts, Dave was employed as rehearsal and class pianist for Alexandra Danilova, Leon Danelian, Lew Christensen and Patricia Wilde, and held the position as Principle Company Pianist for the San Francisco Ballet.
 Dave’s career in marketing and advertising spans 20 years.

 SCOTT KING, Founder, is a composer and medical researcher.
 He is currently producing a new musical, “Gayland,” in collaboration with librettist Christopher St. John.
-It will be performed in the New Orleans Fringe Festival this November.
 Scott has sung in operas, and serves on the board of Paul Taylor Dance Company as well as the Marigny Opera House Foundation.
 Scott runs the Hanuman group of medical research companies, which develop devices and technologies for cell therapy, wound healing and treatment of diseases such as diabetes.
-VoxPop Films is making a documentary about Scott’s efforts to develop a cure for diabetes.
 After obtaining degrees from the University of Chicago (SB) and Harvard (MA) he was the first biotechnology investment analyst on Wall Street working for the firm of F. Eberstadt and Company.
 He is also an Eagle Scout.

-SPENCER DOYLE, Associate Director.
-Spencer joins the Marigny Opera House after working as a non-profit consultant in San Francisco, California, working with a variety of fine arts non-profit organizations.
-He is thrilled to be living in New Orleans now and is excited for the upcoming season at the Marigny Opera House.
+SPENCER DOYLE, Director, General Manager.
+Spencer joins the Marigny Opera House after working as a non-profit consultant in San Francisco, California, where he assisted a variety of fine arts non-profit organizations.
+In his first year at MOH, Spencer co-produced and organized the residency of Paul Taylor 2 Dance Company, the Marigny Opera House New Dance Festival, the Third Annual Puppet Festival, the award-winning production of Monteverdi’s “Vespers of 1610,” among other concerts and recitals.
 In his spare time he enjoys learning more about dance, music, and ancient civilizations.

-REGINA WILKINS, Development.
+REGINA WILKINS, Chair, Friends of the Marigny Opera House, Box Office Manager.
 Regina founded Friends of the Marigny Opera House in 2012 as a means of support for the Marigny Opera House Foundation’s cultural mission.
 After earning an MFA at Western Michigan University, she began a twelve year corporate career in national sales development, fiscal management and operations.
 For the Marigny Opera House, Regina has managed fundraising events and box office administration, among other important roles.
 In addition, she is an avid photographer and chronicler of New Orleans culture, and is currently renovating a historic home in Tremé.